top of page

 Understanding Trauma and Its Impact

 Trauma is more common than you might think.
-It can come from many experiences - a sudden loss, an accident, abuse, or even ongoing stress.
-Trauma affects your mind and body in deep ways.
+It can arise from many experiences—a sudden loss, an accident, abuse, or even ongoing stress.
+Trauma affects your mind and body in profound ways.
 You might notice feelings of anxiety, sadness, or anger that seem to come out of nowhere.
 Sometimes, memories or flashbacks can disrupt your daily life.
 Your body might feel tense or exhausted without a clear reason.

 The Benefits of Trauma Recovery